-- 1. Stop Web Connector, if it is running. - 2.
-Open the Web Connector configuration file. - 3.
+- 1. Stop File System Connector, if it is running. - 2.
+Open the File System Connector configuration file. - 3.
 Find the relevant section in the configuration file: - To store queues for all asynchronous actions in the external database, find the [Actions] section. - To store the queue for a single asynchronous action in the external database, find the section that configures that action. - 4.
 Set the following configuration parameters.

+AsyncStoreLi ibraryDirectory

-AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
+The path of the directory that contains the library to use to connect to the database.
 Specify either an absolute path, or a path relative to the server executable file.

+AsyncStoreLibraryName

-AsyncStoreLibraryName The name of the library to use to connect to the database.
+The name of the library to use to connect to the database.
 You can omit the file extension.
+The following libraries are available:

+- postgresAsyncStoreLibrary for connecting to a PostgreSQL database. - mysqlAsyncStoreLibrary for connecting to a MySQL database.

+ConnectionString

-The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database.
-ConnectionString The connection string to use to connect to the database.
+The connection string to use to connect to the database.
 The user that you specify must have permission to create tables in the database.
-For example: ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0; or
+For example:

-ConnectionString=DSN=myDSN
+ConnectionString=DSN=my_ASYNC_QUEUE